DevOpsOttawaMeetup/info/sponsorship-guidelines.md

 As the venue host, you will provide the event space, Wi-Fi and a projector.

 ## Food / Beverage Sponsorship
-As the food/beverage sponsors, you will pay for the pizza and pop (typically $200).
+As the food/beverage sponsor, you will pay for the pizza and pop (typically $200).
 We will coordinate ordering and delivery.
 We can send you an PO invoice to provide any required paperwork.

 ## General Sponsorship FAQ